-Matt has been engaged in creative ministry for over 20 years in both the US and internationally as a worship leader, speaker and visual artisan.
+Matt has been engaged in creative ministry for over 25 years in both the US and internationally as a worship leader, speaker and visual artisan.
 He helps artists work on their art, business and spiritual walk, covering topics like how to price art, flowing in the prophetic with art and renewing your mind.
-He is the author of “Unlocking the Heart of the Artist”, “Crafting Your Brand”, "Creativity According to the Kingdom", "Created to Thrive", "How to Connect with God to Create & Sell Your Art" and founder of The Worship Studio.
+He is the author of “Unlocking the Heart of the Artist”, “Crafting Your Brand”, "Creativity According to the Kingdom", "Created to Thrive", "How to Connect with God to Create & Sell Your Art", "How to Price Your Art" and "Prophetic Art".

-Matt is an author, worship leader, internationally-recognized award-winning contemporary basketry artist and member of the Southern Highland Craft Guild.
+Matt is also a worship leader, internationally-recognized award-winning contemporary basketry artist and member of the Southern Highland Craft Guild.
 In 2011 he was listed by the Smithsonian America Museum of Art’s Renwick Gallery as an “American Artist Under 40″ and was a North Carolina Arts Council Grant Recipient.
 Married to Tanya, they live in Asheville, NC and have one son, Cameron where he teaches basket weaving classes both in person and online.

 Jacob Daniels is a NC born artist whose art is focused on regional, spiritual, and humanitarian influences.
 His goal in art is to create thought-provoking imagery that is universally relatable, yet each viewer walks away with his or her own personal story.
 Being creative to him is discovering rather than contriving and striving.
 He focuses on the precise principles that are seen in nature and translates them through his style on canvas.
 He lives in the mountains of Boone, NC with his wife Melina and two sons Lucca and Forrest where they run their artisan gallery Common Good Co.

 Jami Rains, has a BFA in Interior Design from University of Central Missouri.
 After graduating she had the opportunity to teach art in public and private schools in Missouri and Oklahoma.
-She has been a Lampwork artist for over 15 years, she has taught textile, fiber art, and enamel glass bead making classes at the university level as well as in her studio.
-Later in life Jami received her Associates of Applied Science Degree as an Occupational Therapy Assistant.
-She now works with Veterans at a local VA hospital using expressive art in therapy for PTSD, anxiety and depression.
+She has been a Lampwork artist for over 15 years, she has taught textile, fiber art, and enamel glass bead making classes at the university level as well as in her glass bead studio.

 Karen has been a member of the Southern Highland since 1983.
 She is a lifelong resident of Western North Carolina.
 Her designs draw deeply on the natural beauty of the land of her ancestors - stitching and weaving prophetic messages into each piece.